kamilbanas85/Electricity_Demand/README.md

 # Electricity Demand Forecasting for Austin, TX

-A muliple regresion models were used to predcit XshortXlongX-term electricity demand in Texas.
+A project presents forecasting an electricity demand in Texas.
+A focuse was made on a XshortXlongX-term horizont.
+A muliple regresion models approach were used with few independent variables.

 ## An electicity demand is influnced by;
 - weather data (air-conditioning, electicity heating)